blaenk/blaenk.github.io/provider/notes/erlang.markdown

 ## Example {#module-example}

 The following describes a file server.
 It defines a convenience function `start` which spawns a process that forever performs the `loop` function inside a particular directory, which simply waits for a message to be received and processes it.
-Notice that `loop` performs a tail-recursive call --- Erlang has tail-call optimization, so there's no need to worry about overflowing the stack.
+Notice that `loop` performs a tail-recursive call; Erlang has tail-call optimization, so there's no need to worry about overflowing the stack.

 This server simply responds to two simple messages: one which requests a file listing and another which request file contents.
 Notice that the messages are distinguished by pattern matching, which works on atoms as well, such as `list_dir`.